10+2 common misconceptions about aerodynamics

 Also see: On detached potential flow and the d'Alembert's paradox (September-2022) (librepenzzzador.blogspot.com)

 This means that there is no physical contact (no shear) between the flow and the body surface, so there should be no reaction force between them.
-Furthermore, if this were the case, no vorticity could be generated at the body-flow interface, which would become just another flow-flow interface like in the remaining flow layers around the object; this assumption directly contradicts the interpretation of the existence of an infinitely thin BL at the body surface.
+Furthermore, if this were the case, no vorticity could be generated at the body-flow interface, which would become just another flow-flow interface like in the remaining flow layers around the object; this assumption directly contradicts the interpretation of the existence of an infinitely thin vortex sheet at the body surface.

 Also see: A fundamental question in fluid dynamics: vorticity generation (librepenzzzador.blogspot.com)